 In such cases, the procedures set out in this Class EA do not apply.
-Instead, the Conservation Authority shall adhere to the procedures and the information requirements set out in the EAA and Ontario Regulation 334/90 for approvals of individual undertakings.
-Conservation Authorities engaging in Individual Environmental Assessments should contact the Environmental Assessment and Approvals Branch (EAB) of the MOE for information respecting the requirements of the EAA before initiating a planning process.
+Instead, the Conservation Authority shall adhere to the procedures and the information requirements set out in the EAA and its regulations for approval of a Part II.3 project, including preparation of a comprehensive EA.
+Conservation Authorities considering applying for approval to proceed under Part II.3 and preparing a comprehensive EA should contact the Environmental Assessment Branch (EAB) of the MECP for information respecting the requirements of the

+EAA before initiating a planning process.

-3.7.2.4 Reconsideration of Remedial Project (Conclusion 4 of the Environmental Analysis)
+3.7.2.4 Reconsideration of Remedial Flood and Erosion Control Project (Conclusion 4 of the Environmental Analysis)

-In circumstances where it is determined that the negative impacts of a remedial project are of a magnitude that were unforeseen, and other Conservation Authority Programs such as land acquisition are deemed more appropriate, further consideration as a remedial project will cease, and other options will be explored.
+In circumstances where it is determined that the negative impacts of a remedial flood and erosion control project are of a magnitude that were unforeseen, and other Conservation Authority Programs such as land acquisition are deemed more appropriate, further consideration as a remedial flood and erosion control project will cease, and other options will be explored.